 - Mammogram (ages 40-64)

-Call Zabeeba, Outreach Specialist at 644-9620 for more information or to make an appointment.
+Call our Outreach Specialists at 644-9620 to see if you qualify for a FREE Breast & Cervical Cancer Screening, for more information or to make an appointment.

 Know the Signs and symptoms of breast cancer

 Knowing how your breasts normally look and feel is an important part of keeping up with your breast health.
 Finding breast cancer as early as possible gives you a better chance of successful treatment.
 However, knowing what to look for does not take the place of having regular mammograms and other screening tests.
 Screening tests can help find breast cancer in its early stages, even before any symptoms appear.

 The most common symptom of breast cancer is a new lump or mass.
 A painless, hard mass that has irregular edges is more likely to be cancerous, but breast cancers can be tender, soft, or rounded.
 They can even be painful.
 For this reason, it is important to have any new breast mass or lump or breast change checked by a health care professional experienced in diagnosing breast diseases.